 - A USB SATA Adapter cable

-On this page, click on download and wait for the download to complete.
-Afterward, run the installation file by double-clicking.
+After downloading, run the installation file by double-clicking.
 Select your preferred language and hit ok.

 Accept the license terms and hit next on the following pages.

 Here, choose whether or not you want to create a desktop shortcut and if you want to participate in the customer experience improvement program, then hit next.

 On this next window, it asks if you want to install additional software.
 If you don’t, simply uncheck the box where it says “I have read the Privacy Notice…” and then hit next to continue with the normal installation.